paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Assert.IsNull(Cache<Agnostic>.Entries.RecycleBin.First);
 ```

-### Disposable.cs - helper for IDisposable.Dispose()
+### Disposable.cs for IDisposable

-With closures and anonymous functions `using(...){...}` can be implemented where it is needed without creating a new class to manage it.
+With closures and anonymous functions `using(...){...}` can be implemented without creating a new class to manage it.
 Don't be put off by the `new`. `Disposable` is a struct, so it is not involved directly in garbage collection.

 ```c#
     [Test]